intjelic/python-sfml/doc/sphinx/source/documentation/network.rst

       This method raises an exception if something bad happened.
-      If the TCP socket has been disconnected, it will raise sfml.SocketDisconnected.
+      If the TCP socket has been disconnected, it will raise sfml.network.SocketDisconnected.
-      If the socket is not ready to send/receive data yet, it will raise sfml.SocketNotReady.
+      If the socket is not ready to send/receive data yet, it will raise sfml.network.SocketNotReady.
-      If an unexpected error happened, it will raise sfml.SocketError.
+      If an unexpected error happened, it will raise sfml.network.SocketError.
-      You may want to catch any of them in one except statement, in this case, you'll use sfml.SocketException which is their base.
+      You may want to catch any of them in one except statement, in this case, you'll use sfml.network.SocketException which is their base.

       :param bytes data: The sequence of bytes to send